net-prophet/noiR/README.md

 *noiR: it's like R(edis)-ion, but in reverse*

+### Features
++ Blazing fast full-featured WebRTC SFU for modern video conferences
++ Admin API for creating rooms, managing members and seeing health statistics
++ Basic Authentication - Require a password to join, or require a password to publish
++ Room Limits - Limit the number of members, publishers, or the maximum age of a room
++ "Channels" - A channel is a 1-publisher fanout room with publish authentication
++ (Planned) Stream Recording - Automatically record all streams in a room and upload them to S3
++ (Planned) Play into Room - Play a video or audio file from local disk or URL into a room or channel
++ (Planned) Admin Dashboard

 ### About

 `noiR` is a redis-backed SFU cluster based on [`ion-sfu`](https://github.com/pion/ion-sfu).
 A [selective forwarding unit](https://webrtcglossary.com/sfu/) is a video routing service which allows webrtc sessions to scale more efficiently.

-`noiR` listens on the same ports as `ion-sfu` and accepts the same commands, while adding extra support for managing membership, and a *very naive* single-datacenter scaling model.
+`noiR` listens on the same ports as `ion-sfu` and accepts the same commands, while adding admin commands, support for managing membership, and a *very naive* single-datacenter scaling model.

-Any ion client can send signaling messages to any `noiR` node in the cluster.
+Existing `ion` jsonrpc clients can connect to any `noiR` node in the cluster.
-When `noiR` receives a message from a peer, it retains the signaling connection, but forwards the messages over redis to whichever `noir` node is hosting the room.
+When `noiR` receives a message from a peer, it keeps the websocket open with the peer for signalling, but all messages are forwarded over redis to whichever `noir` node is hosting the room.

 `noiR` keeps track of how many publishers or subscribers are in a room, and manages client lifecycle and cleanup.